Engineering (ENGR)

 ENGR 069 Statics 3 Units

 This course covers the equilibrium characteristics of various structures that are subject to external forces.
 The effects of various types of forces on the equilibrium of objects are discussed through the application of vector mechanics and the laws of Newton.
-Topics studied include two and three dimensional rigid structures, free-body diagrams, the concept of centroids, distributed load analysis, moment of inertia analysis, friction and virtual work.
-The structures considered are primarily trusses, machines and frames.
+Topics studied include two and three-dimensional rigid structures, free-body diagrams, the concept of centroids, distributed load analysis, moment of inertia analysis, friction, and virtual work.
+The structures considered are primarily trusses, machines, and frames.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L

-Prerequisite: PHYS 004A with C or better
+Prerequisite: PHYS 004A or PHYS 007A with C or better

 Advisory Level: Read: 3 Write: 3 Math: None